uni-notes/uni-notes/docs/CS_Electives/Data_Mining/01_Intro.md

 1. $V=IR$ remains constant for all materials (under certain conditions)
 2. $R$ Changes for different materials
 3. Errors are dependent on measurement and experimental methods, and are independent of materials

+## Communication of Results

+Storytelling is important

+### Pitfalls

+- Manipulation
+	- Don't lie
+	- Emphasize the story, but make the full data available
+- Misrepresentation
+	- Control expectations
+	- Exaggerate your work, but do not over-exaggerate
+- Ethos
+	- Ethos $\ne$ Credentials
+	- Credentials do not make an expert
+	- Credentials do not *not* make an expert
+- Equity
+	- Don't dumb down: Just translate in a simpler way
+	- Amplify underrepresented voices